• Art magazine

 As part of the funding, the founders collected works by the funded artists, since 2003 the foundation has had its own museum in Beacon DIA: Beacon

-Its inventory proves that funding is worthwhile: Today works by Bernd and Hilla Becher , Joseph Beuys , Louise Bourgeois, John Chamberlain, Hanne Darboven, Walter de Maria, Dan Flavin, Katharina Fritsch, Ann Hamilton, Michael Heizer, Jenny Holzer, Robert Irwin, Donald Judd, on Kawara, IMi Knoebel, Sol Lewitt , Agnes Martin, Bruce Nauman , Blinky Palermo , Gerhard Richter , Robert Ryman, Fred Sandback, Richard Serra , Robert Smithson, Diana Thater, Rosemarie Trockel, Cy Twombly, Andy Warhol , Lawrence Weiner, Robert Whitman and La Monte Young ...
+Its holdings prove that support is worthwhile: today you can see works by Bernd and Hilla Becher , Joseph Beuys , Louise Bourgeois, John Chamberlain, Hanne Darboven, Walter De Maria, Dan Flavin, Katharina Fritsch, Ann Hamilton, Michael Heizer, Jenny Holzer, Robert Irwin, Donald Judd, On Kawara, Imi Knoebel, Sol LeWitt , Agnes Martin, Bruce Nauman , Blinky Palermo , Gerhard Richter , Robert Ryman, Fred Sandback, Richard Serra , Robert Smithson, Diana Thater, Rosemarie Trockel , Cy Twombly, Andy Warhol , Lawrence Weiner, Robert Whitman and La Monte Young…

-Donald Judd now had his museum complex, in which he was able to present his work and the work of friendly artists as an exemplary and the work with friends.
+Donald Judd now had his own museum complex, in which he could present his own work and that of fellow artists, far away from the art world and together with friends.

-Donald Judd attracted a lot of artists to Marfa, and that was not all, he brought a dead place to life.
+Donald Judd attracted a lot of artists to Marfa, and that wasn't all; he brought a dead place to life.

-When Donald Judd had created the second of art and architecture that was so important for him as the optimal presentation environment of this art at the end of the 1980s, he took the next project, this time in Europe: In Küssnacht am Rigi in the Swiss canton of Schwyz, he acquired a former inn in 1943 and let him convert it according to his own designs.
+When Donald Judd had created the second of his so significant units of art and architecture as an optimal presentation environment for this art at the end of the 1980s, he took on the next project, this time in Europe: In Küssnacht am Rigi in the Swiss canton of Schwyz, he acquired a former inn built in 1943 and had it redesigned according to his own designs.

-The House of Judd Eichholteren was redesigned in 1992/1993 by Swiss architects into a generous object with largely open floor areas, which preserved the inherent qualities of the building, yet neutral rooms, which were equally suitable for living, working and exhibiting art: www.jollesarch.ch/ .
+The Judd Eichholteren House was redesigned by Swiss architects in 1992/1993 into a spacious building with largely open floor spaces.
+The building preserved the building's inherent qualities while creating neutral spaces that were equally suitable for living, working, and exhibiting art.

 Before Judd was able to form the Swiss artificial space into a total work of art, he suffered seriously and died on February 12, 1994 in New York at the age of 65.